zef/ATLAS-iOS-Fall-22/README.md

 - What is a good interface for dealing with entry of:
     Feet, Inches, Fractional Inches.
 This is often frustrating and I haven't used a good UI for it.

+- Would it be useful to collect location of recording as metadata?
+- Photos?

 ### App Name Ideas